mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * Scale-out Architecture: use many commodity servers in cluster computing environment

-* Many tasks: Process lots of data in parallel
+* Parallelism: Many tasks at the same time:
-  (using cluster computing) to produce other needed data
+  Process lots of data in parallel (using cluster computing) to produce other needed data

-* Want to use hundreds or thousands of servers to minimize analytics time
+* Cluster computing: want to use tens, hundreds or thousands of servers to minimize analytics time

 * ... but this needs to be easy